The Home Loan Game (how it actually works)

 - Your Assets.

-Here's what it looks like step-by-step when you try to get a home loan (hope it's helpful).
+Here's what that looks like step-by-step when you talk to a loan officer about getting a home loan (hope it's helpful).

 Let's dive in: